zameel7/stars/topics.md

 ## linux

+- [shan-shaji/setup-flutter](https://github.com/shan-shaji/setup-flutter) - Automated script to install and setup Flutter development environment with Homebrew and FVM.
+Compatible with macOS and Linux.
 - [kunal-kushwaha/DevOps-Bootcamp](https://github.com/kunal-kushwaha/DevOps-Bootcamp) - This repository consists of the code samples, assignments, and notes for the DevOps bootcamp of Community Classroom.
 - [sherlock-project/sherlock](https://github.com/sherlock-project/sherlock) - 🔎 Hunt down social media accounts by username across social networks